These investing board games for kids are a perfectly fun way to teach your kids, teens, and students about investing.

 In fact, I think that is what makes it a good way to introduce the idea of investing to younger kids.

 Kids can choose to invest in either savings bonds, stocks, or a home.
-Then, they might land on a space where they “collect dividend” on the stocks they own, or where they can sell their home and get the “equity” from it.
+Then, they might land on a space where they “collect dividends” on the stocks they own, or where they can sell their home and get the “equity” from it.

 Big investing concepts to introduce younger kids to!